CO Casablanca: History

 Olympique de Casablanca is considered to be one of the oldest Moroccan and African clubs.
 In the early years of the 20th century (1904), a group of French residents of the city of Casablanca who worked in the Milk Company decided to establish a multi-sports entertainment club called the Milk Association.
 After the independence, the club remained under the tutelage of the Milk Company and became involved in the local football department.

 Little is known about the team's performances during the French protectorate in Morocco.
 After the independence, the team spent the next three decades playing in the lower divisions.
 In 1979, they contested a play-off for promotion to the second tier against Crush, which ended in a defeat.
 However, luck was on the club's side following the withdrawal of Crush soft drinks company and its shares were bought.
 Throughout this period (up until 1991), the club was known as CLAS Casablanca which stands for Centrale Laitière Association Sportive and was incorporated into ONA, the largest holding in the country.

 The club created a major upset by winning the Throne Cup in 1983, when they beat the defending champions Raja CA 5–4 on penalties after the game had ended 1–1 in regular and extra time in the final at the Stade Mohammed V, becoming the first team to win it while playing in the second division.
 It was also the club's first title since its foundation in 1904.

 As cup winners, CLAS Casablanca qualified to play in the African Cup Winners' Cup in 1984 but were eliminated in the First Round following a 1–5 loss on aggregate against the eventual champions Al Ahly.
 It would also be their last ever appearance at African level.

 The club hit another milestone in the 1980s when they achieved promotion to the top flight in 1987 ahead of the 1987-88 season for the first time in the club's history.
-They finished 6th in the league standings in their maiden season and were invited to play at the 1989 Arab Club Champions Cup, going out at the preliminary round after finishing bottom of their group behind Étoile du Sahel and JS Kabylie, thereby missing the final tournament in Marrakech.
+They finished 6th in the league standings in their maiden season and were invited to play at the 1989 Arab Club Champions Cup, going out at the preliminary round after finishing bottom of their group behind Étoile du Sahel and JS Kabylie, thereby missing the final tournament in Marrakesh.